1. What are the Bloomberg Commodity Subindex futures?

 14. Are the BCOM Subindex futures EFP eligible?

 Yes.
-As CME Group futures contracts, all eight BCOM Subindex futures are eligible for Exchange for Related Position (EFRP) trades.
+As CME Group futures contracts, all seven BCOM Subindex futures are eligible for Exchange for Related Position (EFRP) trades.
 As a reminder, there are three types of EFRP trades governed by CME Group Rule 538 – an Exchange for Physical (EFP), an Exchange for Risk (EFR) and Exchange of Option for Option (EOO).
 For more questions on EFPs please see the latest Rule 538 MRAN.

 Explore BCOM Subindex futures for sector-specific commodity exposure.